-- 5.9.1 The school will ensure the following additional measures are also in place to protect personal data: - Employees shall sign confidentiality clauses as part of their employment contract - Data protection awareness training shall be provided to employees during induction and annually thereafter - Policies and guidance shall be in place relating to the handling of personal data whilst during and outside of school.
-These will be communicated to employees and other individuals as necessary, including policy revisions.
-A policy declaration shall be signed by employees and retained on their personnel file. - Data protection compliance shall be a regular agenda item in governing body and Senior Leadership Team meetings. - Cross cutting shredders and/or confidential waste containers will be available on the school's premises and used to dispose of paperwork containing personal data. - Appropriate equipment and guidance will be available for employees to use and follow when carrying paperwork off school premises. - The school's buildings, offices and where appropriate classrooms, shall be locked when not in use. - Paper documents and files containing personal data shall be locked in cabinets/cupboards when not in use, and access restricted on a need to know basis. - Procedures shall be in place for visitors coming onto the school's premises.
+- 5.9.1 The school will ensure the following additional measures are also in place to protect personal data: - Employees shall sign confidentiality clauses as part of their employment contract. - Data protection awareness training shall be provided to employees during on-boarding and annually thereafter. - Cyber security training, guidance or advice shall be cascaded to employees on a regular basis. - Policies and guidance shall be in place relating to the secure handling of personal data whilst in school and when working remotely outside of school.
+These will be communicated to employees and other individuals as necessary, including policy revisions. - Data protection compliance shall be a regular agenda item in governing body and Senior Leadership Team meetings. - Cross cutting shredders and/or confidential waste containers will be available on the school's premises and used to dispose of paperwork containing personal data. - Appropriate equipment and guidance will be available for employees to use and follow when carrying paperwork off school premises. - The school's buildings, offices and where appropriate classrooms, shall be locked when not in use. - Paper documents and files containing personal data shall be locked in cabinets/cupboards when not in use, and access restricted on a need to know basis. - Procedures shall be in place for visitors coming onto the school's premises.
 These will include signing in and out at reception, wearing a visitor's badge and being escorted by a school employee (unless the visitor holds a valid Disclosure and Barring Service certificate, or it is otherwise appropriate for the person not to be escorted). - The school shall have procedures in place to identify, report, record, investigate and manage personal data breaches in the event of a security incident.